srl-ethz/mobilerack-interface/SoftTrunk/README.md

 1. A matrix equation will be printed for you to solve, and get values for alpha. (the values in the direction you're not pulling is quite meaningless)

 ## Part 2
-1. Input the alpha values derived from part 1 into SoftArm.cpp.
+1. Input the alpha values derived from part 1 into SoftTrunkInterface.cpp.
 1. run characterize_part2.

-# Setting up Motive
+# Viewing logs

 # OS Notes
 Works on Ubuntu and macOS.
 On macOS, the ROS features are unavailable- therefore, the XACRO -> URDF conversion must be done on a Linux machine with ROS installed.
-It is also impossible to preview the URDF with Rviz.
+It is also impossible to preview the URDF with Rviz. (some pre-prepared urdf files are available in the /urdf directory.)
 On macOS, install [homebrew](https://brew.sh/) or if already installed, run `brew update`.

 # Installing necessary libraries